hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 ## Q92

-- Select db
+- Spanner
 - Cloud SQL could not scale to 100s of TBs.
 Eliminate A. Neither Big Query nor Bigtable are relational (although BigQuery does support SQL).
 Eliminate B and D. That leaves C.
-- Cloud SQL has a double-digit TB storage limit so it's Cloud Spanner.
+- **Cloud SQL has a double-digit TB storage limit**

+  - 64 TB of storag
+  - 624GB of RAM
+  - 60000 IOPS
+  - Scale out wiht read replicas

-- Big query is data warehouse not a relational database.
+- **Big query** is data warehouse not a relational database.
+  - NoSQL
+  - Petabyte-scalse
+  - sub-10mis atency(very low latency)
+  - Used Google Search, Analytics, Map, Gmail
+- **Spanner**
+  - Scale to petabytes
+  - Strong consisntency
+  - HA
+  - Used for financial and inventory applications

 ## Q93